-Thankfully that night Beyond Dracula have organised us a private tour, and booked us into Casa Altringen, about 30 minutes drive from Timisoara.
+Thankfully that night Beyond Dracula have organized us a private tour, and booked us into Casa Altringen, about 30 minutes drive from Timisoara.
 Casa Altringen was just so beautifully decorated, and we arrived just as the snow fell.
 The is a resident dog that instantly friends us, and it is little things like that that help traveling feel more like ‘home’.

 We had an upstairs room, so that was lovely, and immaculately presented.

-We detoured into VOX, an authorised Apple Mac dealer in Timisoara on the way, and left the computer to try and recover our now crashed hard drive.
+We detoured into VOX, an authorized Apple Mac dealer in Timisoara on the way, and left the computer to try and recover our now crashed hard drive.
 Thankfully we were able to source a secondhand MacBook Air from his customer contacts, so we needed to wait a few days for that to be set up, and so were able to recover some of the data.

-Here we were at Casa Altringen now faced with no technology, no web-site, no income and I felt like life was crashing down around me.
-No matter where you go in the world, there will always be problems, but continual adversity as a single parent can sometime be really difficult to handle.
+Here we were at Casa Altringen now faced with no technology, no website, no income and I felt like life was crashing down around me.
+No matter where you go in the world, there will always be problems, but continual adversity as a single parent can sometimes be really difficult to handle.
 We had always planned to finish with the car when we were in Turkey, but as I have blogged before we were not legally allowed to sell it there, so had spent several thousands of dollars fixing, and re-registering it.
 Now we really had little choice financially than to keep moving forward.

 Meanwhile Beyond Dracula had suggested some places to visit.
-Explorason is all into navigating at the moment, so he used the GPS feature of a great App. called ‘Maps With Me’ to find the dead centre of Timisoara.
+Explorason is all into navigating at the moment, so he used the GPS feature of a great App. called ‘Maps With Me’ to find the dead center of Timisoara.

 He then chased the pigeons in Opera Square.